wilfredinni/pysheetComments/2019/June/poetry_vscode_p1/projects-poetry-vscode-p1.md

 build-backend = "poetry.masonry.api"
 ```

-In the second part, we will see more *Poetry* commands, add our Virtual Environment to *VSCode* and use the dev packages we installed to lint (Flake8) and format (Black) our code inside the editor, integrate the Unit Tests and write and publish a sample library to *PyPI*.
+In the second part, we will see more *Poetry* commands, add our Virtual Environment to *VSCode* and use the dev packages we installed to lint (Flake8), format (Black) and test (Pytest) our code inside the editor.
+Finally we will write and publish a sample library to *PyPI*.

 Any doubt or suggestion?
 Please leave a comment.